bekk/bekk-christmas/post/react/wip-optimizing-your-app-lazily.md

 ![JavaScript chunks after introducing lazy loading](https://i.ibb.co/9VypzJS/Screenshot-from-2019-12-03-21-03-34.png)

 When loading this application after the introduction of lazy loading, the first thing to note was the JavaScript chunks.
-As expected, the number of chunks had increased, but the size of each chunk was reduced considerably.
+As expected, the number of chunks had increased, and the size of each chunk is reduced.

 But more importantly: The DOMContentLoaded-metric was on average reduced with about **200ms** with a regular internett speed, and upon throttling the network in Chrome DevTools with a Fast 3G connection the average difference was **4 seconds**.
 That is a huge gain with very little effort.
 It should be mentioned that this test was done in a very informal setting, but the difference is still significant.

+## When to use and when not to use

 Of course, lazy loading also works wonders with components that aren't the target of a Route.
 A menu hidden behind a dropdown-menu would be a great candidate for lazy loading.
 The same holds for any component that is hidden until the user performs a certain action.

-I am definitely going to apply this to my work, and I hope you do too!
+Not all components are eligible for lazy loading, though.
+There is a slight amount of overhead on it, so components that would be loaded anyway for all users, or almost all users, should be loaded straight away.
+The perceived loading time for the user might end up being longer if not!

+In addition, it does not look good, and is not a good user experience if many components load and pop up at an unsynchronized pace.
+Therefore, make sure you think through which components should be lazy loaded, and which should not.

+Still, there are many cases where lazy loading is an obvious benefit that will help optimizing and improve user experience.
+It is easy, simple, and will help out with performance.